ayaalsabahi/ayaalsabahi.github.io/_pages/about.md

 Hi, I'm Aya, a third year computer science student at Carnegie Mellon Univeristy Qatar with a minor in game design!

 ## Why CS?
 My interest in CS stems from attempting to undertand how computers work, and now I'm slightly better aquainted.

-I thought I really enjoyed systems but as it turns out I'm more fascinated with the design aspect more than anything else.
+I figured somehwere along the way the design aspec of this complex world interested me the most, whether its system level design, design in proofs, or even games.

 **Head to projects to look at my most recent work**

-Reach out for collaberations or other points of interest! (ɔ◔‿◔)ɔ ♥
+Reach out for collaberations or other points of interest...
 {% endraw %}